 Imperial at Hotel Lucia has been serving up some of the city’s best steak, burgers, fried chicken and other sophisticated spins on classic fare since opening 2012.
 Smack in the middle of downtown, the space reverberates with energy, especially at happy hour, when worker bees gather over frites and whiskey drinks.
 Owner Vitaly Paley, James Beard Award winner and a pioneer of Portland’s food movement, launched this as his second spot after Paley’s Place, a Rose City institution since 1995.

-Theater-goers have been flocking to Nel Centro at Hotel Modera before and after the show since this classy yet approachable place opened in 2015.
+Theater-goers have been flocking to Nel Centro before and after the show since this classy yet approachable place opened in 2015.
 Chef David Machado brought his culinary cred to the dynamic gathering space with happy hour favorites such as fried calamari and woodfired pizzas, along with opera-themed drinks and desserts.
-Bright and colorful lighting and a large patio with umbrellas and inviting fire pits make it feel like a private oasis in the middle of downtown, an inviting space for couples and groups of all sizes.
+Adjacent to The Hotel Zags, the bright and colorful lighting and a large patio with umbrellas and inviting fire pits make it feel like a private oasis in the middle of downtown, an inviting space for couples and groups of all sizes.

 With dramatic lighting on its 16th-floor space, xport Lounge at The Porter Hotel sets the tone for glitz and glamor.
 You can enjoy your bubbles and bites inside, or take them outside to one of two large covered and heated patios with sweeping views of the West Hills and Willamette River to the east.
 Bring your sweetie here to kick off date night, followed by a show at Keller Auditorium (two blocks away) and then a leisurely dinner at Terrane Italian Kitchen & Bar back at The Porter, on the ground floor.